Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Construction One: Squeezing Lagrangian tori in

 \section{Construction One: Squeezing Lagrangian tori in $P(a,b)$}

 In this section, we present Construction \ref{t:1}.
-The idea of the construction is to view $P(a,b)$ as a symplectic disc bundle over a disc.
-Then we concatenate several Lagrangian suspension cobordisms of circles in the disc fibers to produce a Lagrangian in $P(a,b)$ that helps us displace $L(1,1)$ from the integral packing.
+The idea of the construction is to view $P(a,b)$ as a symplectic disk bundle over a disk.
+Then we concatenate several Lagrangian suspension cobordisms of circles in the disk fibers to produce a Lagrangian in $P(a,b)$ that helps us displace $L(1,1)$ from the integral packing.